3.

 may be continued but with good sense and

-judgment and the Boxer’s welfare always
+judgement and the Boxer’s welfare always

 paramount.